Camp Hanover – Summer 2022 COVID-19 Information

 Meals and Dining

-Cleaning procedures will reflect guidelines provided by the American Camping Association, CDC and the Forward Virginia guidelines for safe opening of summer camps.
-These procedures will be used heavily throughout camp especially focusing on shared spaces and high touch surfaces.
+Cleaning procedures will reflect guidelines provided by the American Camping Association, CDC and VDH.
+These procedures will be used throughout camp with a emphasis on heavy cleaning of shared spaces and high touch surfaces.

 Before You Come To Camp

 Coming to camp this summer is a commitment.
 For the safety of everyone involved, we’re asking you to partner with us by limiting your camper’s and your family’s contacts for two weeks prior to your camp session.
 This means not organizing play dates or traveling with those outside of your immediate household.
 We encourage you to mask when you are indoors where groups of other people are gathering.
 We strongly encourage you to to get all members of your household fully vaccinated and boosted when vaccines and boosters are available for you.
 For added peace of mind, we encourage you to have your camper tested for Covid within 72 hours prior to their arrival at camp.

 Scheduling your summer activities can be stressful enough without having to worry about how unforeseen circumstances could impact your finances and your carefully planned calendar.
 If summer camp is not able to happen as planned, if you need to switch to another camp session or cancel your registration before a session begins, or if you decide you need to keep your child at home this summer, we’ve got your back.
 Camp Hanover offers a no-hassle, 100% full refund of summer camp fees.